 I am a Seattle-based, technically trained, creative designer and multi-media artist with a background in visual arts, costuming and performance.
 I graduated from the technical Apparel Design & Development program at Seattle Central in 2019.
 Current events and ideas of the future drive my concepts and designs.
 I strongly believe in inclusive sizing, upcycling, taking care of people, and of our planet, and am actively seeking artistic collaborators.
 Constantly working towards expanding my creative skills.
-My end goal is to find a creative team to grow Bellyflop into a co-op, and to continue pursuing my love for teaching via non-profit work.
+My goal is to find creative partners to work together to grow Bellyflop into a co-op, and to continue pursuing my love for teaching via non-profit work.

 My first collection, Second Home, is driven by three concepts of a second home: the workplace; Mars colonization; and upcycled fabrics.
 These concepts can be seen in the silhouettes, original prints, and reused fabrics in the line.
 The fabrics I reclaimed for these looks include hand-bleached denim jeans, bedsheets, and the backside of a giant advertising billboard previously seen on a highway.
 I orchestrated a concept-driven photoshoot where I re-imagined a future we are headed towards.